jbx-protocol/juice-docs-v2/docs/api/contracts/or-utilities/jbetherc20splitspayer/README.md

----
-description: >-
- Sends ETH or ERC20's to a group of splits as it receives direct payments or has its functions called.
----

 # JBETHERC20SplitsPayer

+_Sends ETH or ERC20's to a group of splits as it receives direct payments or has its functions called._

 _Inherit from this contract or borrow from its logic to forward ETH or ERC20's to a group of splits from within other contracts._